valor-software/ngx-bootstrap/components/tooltip/readme.md

   - `tooltipAppendToBody` (*not implemented*) (`?boolean=false`) - if `true` tooltip will be appended to body
   - `tooltipClass` (`?string`) - custom tooltip class applied to the tooltip container
   - `tooltipIsOpen` (`?boolean=false`) - if `true` tooltip is currently visible
+  - `tooltipContext` (`any`) - if a template is used for the content, then this property can be used to specify a context for that template.
+The template variable exposed is called 'model'.